h1376h/MLCourse/ML_Obsidian_Vault/Lectures/5/Quiz/L5_6_Quiz.md

 2. For a working set of size $q$ and total variables $n$, what's the memory reduction factor?
 3. Design a strategy for selecting which variables to include in the working set
 4. How does the working set size affect convergence properties?
-5. Implement a practical chunking algorithm with convergence guarantees
+5. Design a practical chunking algorithm with convergence guarantees

 For a detailed explanation of this problem, see [Question 6: Chunking Methods](L5_6_6_explanation.md).